Lionel Messi Missed Penalty Leads to Historic Draw Between Argentina and Iceland

 La Albiceleste boast one of the most potent selections of attackers at the World Cup, as demonstrated by their ability to start with Paulo Dybala and Gonzalo Higuain on the bench.

 Their back line, however, is significantly less impressive.
-The Independent's Ed Malyon noted the contrast:

 As a result, their defence was routinely exposed by Iceland whenever they pushed forward.